PyLink/PyLink/docs/technical/services-api.md

 - `nick`, `ident` - Sets the default nick and ident for the service bot.
 If not given, these simply default to the service name.
 - `manipulatable` - Determines whether the bot is marked manipulatable.
 Only manipulatable clients can be force joined, etc. using PyLink commands.
 Defaults to False.
 - `desc` - Sets the command description of the service.
 This is shown in the default HELP command if enabled.

+**NOTE**: It is a good practice for the SERVICE name in `utils.registerService("SERVICE")` to match your plugin name, as the service bot API implicitly loads [configuration options](../advanced-services-config.md) from config blocks named `SERVICE:`.

 ### Getting the UID of a bot